Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Dartmouth_HPC_intro-working.md

 You will also notice there is a lot more memory on polaris than andes, jobs that require a lot of memory and scratch space should be executed interactively on polaris as discovery may not have the scratch space or memory available to execute these types of jobs.

 ## Logging onto an hpc
-Logging onto an hpc -ssh
+Logging onto an hpc -ssh  `ssh netID@discovery7.dartmouth.edu`

-creating an alias for logging on
+creating an alias for logging on  `alias discovery="ssh netID@discovery.dartmouth.edu"`

-Interacting with files on your hpc from your local computer - SSH clients vs mount points
+Interacting with files on your hpc from your local computer - SSH clients (filezilla, cyberduck)

 ## customizing your account on discovery/polaris/andes
 modules
+List the modules you currently have loaded `module list`.
+List the modules you could potentially load `module avail`.
+Load a module from the list of available modules for the current login session you are running `module load`
+Remove a module from the list that are loaded `module rm`
 conda environments -bioconda vs. yml file
 .bash_profile - what is it and how do you use it